-I went in for my annual check-up as I never missed one and had a long record of perfect Pap tests.
+How my story begins: I went in for my check-up as I never missed one and had a long record of perfect Pap tests.
+Annual Exams were a good habit I started several years prior because it was recommended by my ObGyn.
 When the doctor did my pelvic exam, he noticed what he thought was a "fibroid" bulging from my cervix and he called his partner to take a look.
-As tears were flowing down my cheeks, they both assured me it was NOT cancer and told me to come back in 8 weeks unless it were to burst and bleed.
+As tears were flowing down my cheeks, they both assured me it was “NOT cancer” and told me to come back in 8 weeks unless it were to burst and bleed.
 They did not want to biopsy it that day because it was very vascular and it would cause a lot of bleeding.
 Since it was summer and I was a first grade teacher, I asked if we could take it out sooner than later.
-It was as if an angel told me "Get this out of your body!"
+It was as if an angel told me "Get this out of your body NOW!"

 The next day, I got the dreaded call to come in to speak to the doctor and the nurse would not elaborate any further.
 I was told to bring my husband as well.
 My heart was beating out of my chest as I knew this was not a good sign.
 The next thing I remember was hearing, "You have cervical cancer.
 You will need a radical hysterectomy, possibly chemo and radiation."